-Table 8 Possible Extensions for IOS Software Files
+Table 7 Possible Extensions for IOS Software Files

-.bin The IOS image file that you can copy to the switch through TFTP. .tar .tar A compacted file from which you can extract files by using the tar privileged EXEC command.
-The .tar file that you download from Cisco.com contains both the .bin and CM files.
+Extension Description .bin The IOS image file and the e2rb.bin file that you can copy to the switch through TFTP. .tar A compacted file from which you can extract files by using the tar privileged command.
+The .tar file that you download from Cisco.com contains both the .th HTML (CMS) files.
+Note The CMS files are only available in the .tar file.

-Table 9 Catalyst 2900 XL Switch IOS Software Files
+Table 8 Catalyst 2900 LRE XL Switch Software Files

-Filename Description c2900XL-c3h2s-mz.120-5.WC3.bin IOS image-only file c2900XL-c3h2s-mz.120-5.WC3.tar IOS image and HTML files
+Filename Description e2rb.bin LRE firmware file c2900x1-c3h219s-mz.120-5.WC4.bin IOS image-only file c2900xl-c3h219s-tar.120-5.WC4.tar LRE firmware file, IOS image file, and HTML (CMS) files Note The CMS files are only available in the .tar file.